-Fiera Capital and Natixis entered into a distribution agreement on May 9, 2019 pursuant to which Fiera Capital agreed to distribute Natixis investment strategies to Canadian institutional, private wealth and retail clients, and Natixis agreed to offer complementary Fiera Capital investment strategies, such as the Company's suite of private market investment strategies, in international markets through its Dynamic Solutions group as warranted (the "Distribution Agreement").
+Fiera Capital and Natixis entered into the Distribution Agreement pursuant to which Fiera Capital agreed to distribute Natixis investment strategies to Canadian institutional, private wealth and retail clients, and Natixis agreed to offer complementary Fiera Capital investment strategies, such as the Company's suite of private market investment strategies, in international markets through its Dynamic Solutions group as warranted.
 Natixis affiliates retain direct client distribution rights.
-The Distribution Agreement has a term of five years, with an initial renewal term of three years and subsequent annual renewal terms thereafter.